aiidaplugins/aiida-crystal17/docs/source/user_guide/calc_main.rst

   PPAN
   END

+In the old way, not only you had to prepare 'manually' this file, but also prepare the scheduler submission script, send everything on the cluster, etc.
+We are going instead to prepare everything in a more programmatic way.

 We decompose this script into:

 1. ``parameters`` containing aspects of the input which are independent of the geometry.